ispc/ispc/docs/ispc.rst

 each conversion of two types has its cost. ``ispc`` tries to find conversion with the smallest cost.
 When ``ispc`` can't find any conversion it means that this function is not suitable.
 Then ``ispc`` sums costs for all arguments and chooses the function with the smallest final cost.
+If the chosen function has some arguments which costs are bigger than their costs in other function this treats as ambiguous.
 Costs of type conversions placed from small to big:

 1. Parameter types match exactly.